1. Find an Idea- Solve Someone’s Problem

 9. Set Your Price & Get paid

 This is a very important step in the process as it will determine your profitability.
 Determine the business model you will use to generate revenue, like selling by unit, service, bundle, or subscription.
-When setting the price, consider all costs of running your business and a profit margin for growth.
+When trying to price a product, consider all costs of running your business and a profit margin for growth.
 You also want to account for competitor pricing and the customer’s perception of value.
 Be careful to not underpricing or overpricing your product, as they can both give your audience a wrong idea about the quality or value of what you offer.

 Set up a payment processor or potential distribution channels and platforms.
 Some small businesses opt for selling products through third parties such as Amazon, Shopify, or Etsy.
 Other businesses choose payment processing services such as PayPal, Square and Due depending on the service or product they offer.